Escaping to The Four Seasons Hotel

-At The Four Seasons we were welcomed like old friends and shown to our room.
+We were welcomed like old friends at The Four Seasons Hotel, and shown to our room.
 It was large and comfortable, with a gorgeous view of the loch.
-It also had a view of Loch Earn’s most famous resident – but more of him later!
+It also had a view of Loch Earn’s most famous resident – but more on him later!

 Inside our room a plate of home-made shortbread was waiting.
 We devoured the sugary treat in record time – it was very good.
-The boy received a Bonio biscuit and a welcome pack from hotel hound Finn, aka Canine Reservation Manager.
+The boy received a Bonio biscuit and a welcome pack from hotel hound Finn, aka Canine Reservation Manager at The Four Seasons Hotel.
 In his pack we found information on local dog walks – a really nice touch.
 The Four Seasons go out of their way to make dogs welcome, even offering a pet concierge service.

 We freshened up, before heading downstairs for a well-earned liquid refreshment in the bar.